cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 69. Missing decimal comparison

-TODO: Review if `validateLinearOrder` also needs to be done

 Implemented the recommended changes.
 Moved validation from `base` to `module` to match codebase design philosophy.

 70. Critical necessary approvals